Ajedigray/applied_information_technology/README.md

 Access the project by entering the `SQL queries on EmployeeAttrition` directory.

 ### Description and Purpose
-1. This project requires a virtual machine with postgreSQL installed
+1. This project requires a virtual machine with `pgAdmin III` installed
 2. It creates a postgreSQL dataset from the `EmployeeAttrition(1).csv`
 3. It answers the following questions
   - Write an SQL query to create table for given dataset.
 Use the SQL command below to display the characteristics of the table.